Borsuk–Ulam theorem: History

 According to Matoušek (2003), the first historical mention of the statement of the Borsuk–Ulam theorem appears in Lyusternik & Shnirel'man (1930).
-The first proof was given by Borsuk (1933), where the formulation of the problem was attributed to Stanislaw Ulam.
+The first proof was given by Borsuk (1933), where the formulation of the problem was attributed to Stanisław Ulam.
 Since then, many alternative proofs have been found by various authors, as collected by Steinlein (1985).

 Equivalent statements

 The following statements are equivalent to the Borsuk–Ulam theorem.